Quantum KdV hierarchy and quasimodular forms: Introduction

-The relevance of this construction to the theory of integrable systems stems from the fact that, after introducing in a suitable way a quantization parameter~$\hbar$ (see Remark~\ref{remark:normalization}), the Hamiltonian densities reduce, in the limit $\hbar\to 0$, to those of \emph{classical} integrable hierarchies, well-studied in the literature.
-We refer to the aforementioned literature, and in particular to the Introduction of \cite{Dubrovin}, for more details on this point.
+The relevance of this construction to the theory of integrable systems stems from the fact that, after suitably introducing a quantization parameter~$\hbar$ (see Remark~\ref{remark:normalization}), the Hamiltonian densities reduce, in the limit $\hbar\to 0$, to those of \emph{classical} integrable hierarchies, well-studied in the literature.
+We refer to the aforementioned literature, in particular to the Introduction of \cite{Dubrovin}, for more details on this point.
 Since in this work we are mainly interested in the quantum Hamiltonian densities, we opted to simplify the exposition by dropping the parameter~$\hbar$ (which can be reinstated at any time by the transformations described in Remark~\ref{remark:normalization}).

-The simplest instance of this construction is provided by the quantum \emph{Korteweg--de Vries} (KdV) hierarchy\footnote{The quantization is with respect to the \emph{first} Poisson structure of the classical KdV hierarchy.} (associated with the trivial CohFT), a prototypical example of integrable system; in this case the first few densities read
+The simplest instance of this construction is provided by the quantum \emph{Korteweg--de Vries} (KdV) hierarchy (associated with the trivial CohFT), a prototypical example of an integrable system.
+In this case, the first few densities read

 (For the recursion determining them see~\eqref{eq:recursionBR1} and~\eqref{eq:recursionBR2} below, and for further properties see Appendix~\ref{app}.)